Understand the Risk vs. Reward Ratio You Should Apply to Effectively Manage Your Trades.

 This article discussed the concept of the Risk vs. Reward ratio and how to calculate it.

-This trading plan is effective because it teaches you exactly when and where to enter a trade and where to place your stop loss levels and targets in various market conditions.
+This trading plan is effective because it teaches you exactly when and where to enter a trade and place your stop loss levels and targets in various market conditions.

-Then have a rule that says you only trade that produces a risk/reward ratio of a particular number or less.
+Then have a rule that tells you only trade produces a risk/reward ratio of a particular number or less.

 You can use the risk vs. reward ratio combined with other risk management techniques, such as the profit/loss ratio.
 The profit loss ratio compares the number of winning and losing trades and your balance percentage.